How to Prepare for a Long Flight with Kids

 One thing to consider is whether your anxious flyer would benefit from taking a short flight from a smaller and not so crazy busy airport.

-I’m no psychologist, just a mother with the experience of her own child and knowledge of talking to many others, so if you are worried, go and talk to a child physiologist or counselor to get some tips and coping mechanisms specific to your or your child’s needs.
+I’m no psychologist, just a mother with the experience of her own child and knowledge of talking to many others, so if you are worried, go and talk to a child physiologist or counsellor to get some tips and coping mechanisms specific to your or your child’s needs.

 What to wear on a long-haul flight

 The best clothes to wear on a long-haul flight are comfortable ones and layers of them so that you can add or remove clothes as the temperature inside the aircraft changes.
 Planes do get cold.
 Pyjamas or leggings are great for kids to get into before bedtime to help them sleep.

 Remember to bring a spare set of clothes for everyone and put them in a ziplock bag, small packing cell or similar, so they’re easy to find when you need them.

 Be aware that at security you will usually need to take off your belt and shoes.
 So make it easy on yourself and avoid wearing a belt if possible and make sure your shoes are easy to get on and off so the kids don’t start acting up in the middle of airport security.
 Kids shouldn’t have to take off their shoes to go through security, but you never know when they might get asked to take them off.

 One thing I have learned through years of long-haul flights is that you only need to take the essentials on board.
 The more you take on the plane, the heavier it will be to carry around the airport, the more likely you are to lose things, and it’s a pain in the backside trying to find things when it’s stuffed full.

 Remember, you can only keep a tiny amount of your belongings in the seat pocket in front of you.
 Plus you are going to want to give yourself the extra legroom on a long-haul flight so that carry on bag is going to have to go in the overhead lockers.